RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 - ✅ Standalone emulator: **[RAQUASI88](https://retroachievements.org/download.php#raquasi88)**
   - Most recommended.
 - ❌ libretro core: **QUASI88**
-  - NOT RECOMMENDED!!!
   - The PC-88VA is not supported.
-  - April 16th, 2022: Cannot load a .m3u file.
+  - Cannot load a .m3u file.
 The hash fails because the core locks the disk file.
-  - April 16th, 2022: Attempting to load a single disk game in RALibretro just goes to "How many disks?" prompt.
+  - Attempting to load a single disk game in RALibretro just goes to "How many disks?" prompt.
 Seems to work in RetroArch.
-  - April 16th, 2022: RALibretro does not provide a subsystem interface for loading multi-disk games.
+  - RALibretro does not provide a subsystem interface for loading multi-disk games.

 ### PC-9800